 It’s a broad question, that’s open to very different interpretations, depending on your perspective.

-To help understand the different perspectives on brand purpose, we’ll use the three different marketing personality styles from our previous article on the three monkeys of marketing.
+To help understand the different perspectives on brand purpose, we’ll use the different marketing personality styles from our three monkeys of marketing article.

 These are extrovert feelers, extrovert thinkers and introvert thinkers.